 [dB]

 where , , , , and are defined in Subclause 7.3.1.
+If the UE indicates a capability for dynamic power sharing for EN-DC and E-UTRA power headroom report was triggered as a dual connectivity PHR, if the SRS transmission is semi-persistent or periodic, is the accumulation of the TPC commands received up to 4 ms prior to the subframe in which the E-UTRA power headroom report is transmitted.
+For intra-band EN-DC, is calculated assuming that LCRB, LTE =1 for its A-MPR calculation as defined in [8-3, TS38.101-3].

 If the UE determines that a Type 3 power headroom report for an activated serving cell is based on a reference SRS transmission then, for SRS transmission occasion on UL BWP of carrier of serving cell , and if the UE is not configured for PUSCH transmissions on UL BWP of carrier of serving cell , the UE computes a Type 3 power headroom report as